jeremielamboley/global-passport-index/README.md

 Using a scraped copy of the Henley passport ranking, I have combined the traditional passport rank with World Bank data in order to get a more realistic view of how powerful world passports are.

-Not all countries are equal in terms of surface, population, GDP.. so why passport ranks should take into account only a countries sums which weighting them ?
+Not all countries are equal in terms of surface, population, GDP.. so why passport ranks should take into account only a countries sums without weighting them ?

 ## Features